IneffableInventions/challenge/README.md

 As a FrontEnd developer, you need to understand the fundamentals of web development before using a major framework or showing that you can deal with a big project by your own.
 Based on that, you must first understand the code of the project and how it works.

-Once you understand all the presented code, your task consist on implementing the same project using React JS (https://reactjs.org/).
+Once you understand all the presented code, your task consist on implementing the same project using [React JS](https://reactjs.org/).
 You must keep all the functionalities that the current project has.

 You can use the styles for your implementation and the given logic.

+# Delivery

+Create a private repository on your GitHub account and share it with [@glpinto10](https://github.com/glpinto10) as a collaborator.
+All your code must be on that repository.

+***

-Feel free to ask and good luck!
+Feel free to ask and good luck! 😄